kamilfranek/kamilfranek.github.io/_posts/2018-01-14-3-tips-how-to-evaluate-performance-of-your-sales-team.md

 ---
-title: "Who Are Your Top Salespeople?
-3 tips how to evaluate performance of your sales teams"
+title: "3 Tips How To Evaluate Performance of Your Sales Team"
 type: "article"
 categories:
 tags:
-excerpt: "Who are your best salespeople or sales teams and who are the worst ones.
-Do your reward for luck or skill."
+excerpt: "Who are your best salespeople or sales teams and who are the worst ones?
+Tips how to avoid rewarding them for luck"
 header:
  teaser: "assets/images/performance_vs_growth_matrix.png"

 ---